Takeaway

 3. Engage with patients and others on a regular basis.
 Be consistent.

-Promoting science is needed now more than ever as we work to end the pandemic.
-Confronting anti-vaccine campaigns doesn’t mean being louder.
-Stay calm, know your audience, and be consistent.
+Promoting science is needed now more than ever.
+Confronting anti-vaccine campaigns doesn’t mean being louder—stay calm, know your audience, and be consistent.

 This piece expresses the views solely of the author.
 It does not represent the views of any organization, including Johns Hopkins Medicine.